flaab/picara-php-framework/README.md

 git clone https://github.com/flaab/picara-php-framework.git
 ```

-## Check Installation
+### Check the installation

-Point your browser to http://localhost/picara-php-framework/htdocs and check if it loads properly.
-If some required PHP or Apache modules are missing, you'll informed and asked to install or enabled them.
+Point your browser to http://localhost/picara-php-framework/htdocs.
+If some modules or libraries are missing, you'll be informed.

 ## Deployment

-Create and activate an Apache VirtualHost that points to the htdocs/ folder, and you are ready to go.
+Create and activate an Apache VirtualHost that points to the htdocs/ folder in your server.
 ```
 <VirtualHost _default_:80>
         ServerAdmin you@yourdomain.com